LuigiBlood/sat_wave/SatellaWave/SatellaWave/readme.txt

 	- Folders
 		- Files (also Include Files)
 		- Items
+	- Expansion - Event Plaza
 - Patch
 - Time Channel (BS-X - Global)
 - Time Channel (Game Specific)
 - Shigesato Itoi no Bass Fishing No. 1 Contest Channels

+Notes about SuperFamiconv:
+SuperFamiconv (by Optiroc) can be found here for Custom Event Plaza Buildings: https://github.com/Optiroc/SuperFamiconv Make sure the palette mode has subpalettes set to 1 (-P 1), and map mode is for 8x14 tilemap.
+To make it easier, the original picture has to be 64x112 (you can still cheat a bit).

 Changelog:
+0.4.0 (2018-07-12)
+- Full Event Plaza Expansion Support
+- Automatically adapt the header for Memory Pack downloads
+- Prevent making too many files in folders
+- Update Window when you create a new / load repository (bugfix)
+- Unix ready support for Export (bugfix) [LittleToonCat]
+- Fix SNES Patch loading from repository (bugfix) [LittleToonCat]
+- Fix latest BS-X Patch (bugfix, now it works)
+NOTE: As of this release, all aforementioned emulators fully supports file downloads now.
+I suggest to use the latest BS-X Patch channel for stable downloads in BS-X.

 0.3.1 (2018-01-09)
 - Prevent Folder and File Descriptions to be too long.
 - Automatically select the recommended file destination after browsing the file.